Welcome, Weary Traveller!

-Welcome to the mighty hall, where only the best of the best reside!!
+Welcome to the Hall Of Fame, the location where only the best of the best reside!!

 New products will be added here, when something is golden in every way, or so amazing in some way, that it deserves a place here.
 Here you’ll find a few words about each product, why it was added here, and a link to the full review.